 Read alouds can do so much for our students.
 They can listen to fluent reading, learn about new authors, hear our thinking about vocabulary, character development, plot, and more.
-So which books make the best read alouds?
-Well, today, I will be linking up with Tara at Looney’s Lit Blog to share a few of my favorites in her Wild about Read Alouds link up.
+So which books make the best read alouds and how can we use them effectively?
+Today, I am going to share ten titles I love and how I use them.

-So who should be Wild About Read Alouds?
-Everyone…teachers and parents!
-Why use read alouds?
-Well, for starters, we model fluent reading.
+First of all, we model fluent reading when we read aloud.
 It gives our students an opportunity to hear what good reading sounds like.
-When you’re reading read alouds, talk about the importance of phrasing, expression, and rate (we slow down for important parts and speed up for less important parts).
+When you’re reading read alouds, we should talk about the importance of phrasing, expression, and rate (we slow down for important parts and speed up for less important parts).

-Another reason for using read alouds is to model comprehension skills.
+Another benefit of using read alouds is to model comprehension skills.
 Some books lend themselves well to specific skills.
-If you look under the Reading Comprehension or Mentor Text tabs of my blog, you can find a listing of recommended books and the skills they work well for.
+If you search reading comprehension or mentor texts on my site, you can find a listing of recommended books and the skills I’ve taught with them.

-Finally, read alouds (or mentor texts) showcase writing traits that we want our students to imitate.
-For recommended read alouds by writing trait, go to the Writing tab to the left of my blog.
+Finally, read alouds or mentor texts showcase writing traits that we want our students to imitate.
+For recommended read alouds by writing trait, search my site for the six writing traits for a detailed list of titles.